 Watauga County Habitat for Humanity's vision is "a world where everyone has a decent place to live," according to their website.
 They currently build one house per year due to high budgeting costs.
-"As members of the Boone community, we have a civic responsibility to give back to the place that so openly welcomes us into their home," the App Builds a Home planning committee said.

 The App Builds a Home project can allow for there to be an additional house built each year.